kejonaMC/CrossplatForms/README.md

 ## Supported Platforms:

-#### If you have both Geyser and Floodgate installed on BungeeCord or Velocity, you'll need to either:
+#### For CrossplatForms on BungeeCord/Velocity: If you have both Geyser and Floodgate installed, you'll need to either:
 A: Use [Geyser-Standalone](https://wiki.geysermc.org/geyser/setup/#standalone-setup) instead
 B: Use our [fork](https://github.com/kejonaMC/Floodgate) of Floodgate that allows using the [Floodgate API](https://wiki.geysermc.org/floodgate/api/) on BungeeCord/Velocity while Geyser is also installed.
-It does not contain any other changes.
+Only install it on the proxy.

 BungeeCord and Velocity do not support Access Items.

+---

 * [`CrossplatForms-Spigot.jar`](https://ci.kejona.dev/job/CrossplatForms/job/main/) :&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; Spigot 1.14.4 - 1.18.2
 * [`CrossplatForms-SpigotLegacy.jar`](https://ci.kejona.dev/job/CrossplatForms/job/main/) :&ensp; Spigot 1.8.8 - 1.13.2